andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

+### README Status:
+This Readme is somewhat under construction.
+If you identify incorrect or missing information, please submit a pull request or open an issue.

 # Overview

 The Five9 Agent-Sup REST API Python Pack provides an example interface for interacting with Agent and Supervisor sessions in the Five9 Virtual Contact Center (VCC).
 It simplifies the process of integrating Five9's REST APIs into your Python applications, enabling you to perform agent and supervisor REST API methods, as well as open websockets for real-time interaction and notifications.